josecarneiro/ironhack-10-2020-node-ironsource/README.md

 ## To Do

-- Add titles at the top of each authentication view
+- Add titles at the top of each authentication view.
 - Move resource item and topics into partials.
-- Style topics in separate stylesheet
+- Style topics in separate stylesheet.
 - Place authentication views into authentication directory.
 - Display appropriate error messages in error template.
 - Move authentication to bottom of navbar.